rocky-linux/documentation/docs/books/nvchad/custom/init_lua.md

 opt.smartindent = true
 ```

-In our example we used an auto-command for synchronous buffer formatting and formatting options.
+In our example we used an auto-command for synchronous buffer formatting and options.

-To summarize, the *init.lua* file is used for overwriting the default settings, this is because being read after the *core/init.lua* file replaces all previous options with the new ones we set.
+To summarize, the `init.lua` file in our `custom` folder is used for overwriting the default settings.
+This works because it is being read after the `core/init.lua` file, replacing all previous options with the new ones we have set.